tblxio/tech-radar/docs/data/google-maps/google-maps.md

 # Google Maps

-[Google Maps](https://developers.google.com/maps) is a web mapping tool that we do not support at the moment.
+<a href="https://developers.google.com/maps" target="_blank">Google Maps</a> is a web mapping tool that we do not support at the moment.